Kesh2001/Data-Professional-Survey-Alex/README.md

 - Incorporate additional factors such as education level, years of experience, and industry type to refine the analysis.
 - Use advanced analytics techniques to uncover deeper correlations within the data.

+##
-*Note: This project uses a survey conducted by a popular Data Analysis Content Creator and contains actual responses put in by his subscribers.*
+*Note: This project uses a survey conducted by a popular Data Analysis Content Creator and contains actual responses from his subscribers.*